openly-retro/stellaris-machine-robot-expansion/readme.md

 Please visit the Github repo wiki for this project: [https://github.com/openly-retro/stellaris-machine-robot-expansion/wiki](https://github.com/openly-retro/stellaris-machine-robot-expansion/wiki)

-Also please protect your sanity.
-Clausewitz Syntax (what base Stellaris traits files are written in) is UNPREDICTABLE and MAKES UP ITS OWN RULES.
+Warnings about working with Clausewitz syntax (what base Stellaris traits files are written in)

-After working on Clausewitz Syntax script, your mind may be forever altered.
+- It MAKES UP ITS OWN RULES
+- IT MAY NOT FOLLOW THE RULES IT MAKES
+- It wiLL DaNcE On yOuR SaNiTy
+- You may lose yourself to possession of a psionic avatar if you stare too long or try to apply your ideas of "rules" and "well this could be standardized pretty easily"

 # Code generation workflow (The Good Stuff)